 Focus on practicing hand therapy exercises to improve your fine motor skills.
 Ideally, you can practice the ones that your physical therapist suggests, or you can use our hand exercises for stroke patients.

 While traditional exercise focuses on making your muscles stronger, the goal of rehab exercise focuses on connecting the brain to the body through movement.

 Your brain relearns skills like this by rewiring itself through neuroplasticity, which is activated through rehab exercise.
 The more you practice rehab exercise, the more your brain rewires itself, and the more movement you recover.

-Neuroscientists refer to this as “massed practice,” which essentially means practicing lots of repetitions of whatever skill you want to improve.
-In this case, it means lots of reps of hand exercises.
+Neuroscientists refer to this as “massed practice,” which is practicing multiple repetitions of a skill you want to improve.
+In this case, it means many repetitions of hand exercises.

-Fuel your brain with repetition to rewire your brain, and then fuel your brain consistently to get those results to stick.
+Fuel your brain with repetition to rewire your brain, and then fuel your brain consistently to get more recovery and healing.

 Consistent stimulation helps your brain create and retain the new neural pathways that you’re building.
-So find a hand therapy program that you like and stick to it!
+Find a hand therapy program that you like and take charge of your healing!